eos7l/a4-creativecoding/README.md

 ### Technical:
-- I did some user testing with my friend and they liked the visualization.
-They said they would prefer if there is a way to zoom in the line chart so they can see more details.
-- There are many types of interactions involved in this visualization including linked views and tooltip.
+- There are many types of interactions involved in this visualization including linked views, zooming in and out with brushing and tooltip.
 - The axises are dynamically generated based on the data input.
 - It took me a while to clean up the data found from Professor's recommended website for jSON dataset.
 I mainly used the dplyr package in R, which was so much more efficient than Excel.
+- I have a total of three charts and each does something differently.

 ### Design:
-- Used the Type.js library for aesthetics.
+- I used the Type.js library for aesthetics.
 - I hard coded all the styling.
+- I used LOLColors to coordinate my color scheme.
 - I used materialize.css to create the collapsible documentation tab.
+- I did some user testing with my friend and they liked the visualization.
+They said they would prefer if there is a way to zoom in the line chart so they can see more details, hence why I added a third visualization to showcase how it can be done.
+Due to time constraint, I could not implement it so it could be updated to show other genres with a drop-down menu.